Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Tested progressive disclosure and hover states for dense information without visual noise.

-Confidence as a system
+Confidence as interface language

 Used confidence, source quality, and review state as first-class UI signals instead of hidden metadata.

-Evidence before action
+Evidence before approval

 Designed clear ownership and handoff states for moments where automation needed human judgment.